ibm-cloud-docs/EventStreams/eventstreams159.md

 ## Monitoring mirroring
 {: #monitoring_mirroring}

-You can monitor mirroring using IBM Cloud Monitoring with Sysdig.
+You can monitor mirroring using IBM Cloud Monitoring.
 To enable monitoring, see [Monitoring {{site.data.keyword.messagehub}} metrics](/docs/EventStreams?topic=EventStreams-metrics).
 The **Monitoring** dashboard is available on the target cluster.

 The **{{site.data.keyword.messagehub}} Mirroring** dashboard exposes the following metrics:
 - Mirroring throughput: The bytes per second of mirroring throughput from the source {{site.data.keyword.messagehub}} instance.
 This is useful to see if mirroring is active and for capacity planning.